 Toddlers love creating projects (especially if they know you love them).
 Choosing pictures from magazines and gluing them onto construction paper is a great way to build collages.
 Set out on picture hunts for various themed-collages (seasons, characters, places to visit, etc.) This basic project can be used over and over, as no two collages will end-up the same.

 A slightly messier project (though just as much fun) is finger-painting.
 Give your child a sheet of paper and finger paints and let them be creative.
 The results will be masterpieces that are perfect for your playroom (or their bedroom) walls!

-There are endless possibilities when it comes to crafts for your toddler.
+There are endless possibilities and ideas for kids when it comes to crafts.
 From tissue paper flowers to popsicle stick puppets, your child can spend hours creating (and then playing with) craft projects.
 If you’re at a loss when it comes to where to start, a simple Pinterest search will provide you with tons of options.